Legality of child pornography: Organizations

 ECPAT focuses on halting the online sexual exploitation of children, the trafficking of children for sexual purposes and the sexual exploitation of children in the travel and tourism industry.
-This organization tracks countries that have implemented standards as defined by agreements such as the Convention on Cybercrime, and Lanzarote Convention through their human rights reports.
+This organization tracks countries that have implemented standards as defined by agreements such as the Budapest Convention on Cybercrime, and Lanzarote Convention through their human rights reports.

 Treaties

 At least two major treaties are in place with one "optional protocol" to combat child pornography worldwide.
 These are considered international obligations to pass specific laws against child pornography which should be "punishable by appropriate penalties that take into account their grave nature".
 The first of these treaties has to do with The Council of Europe's Cybercrime Convention, the Council of Europe Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse, and the EU Framework Decision that became active in 2006.
 These required signatory or member states to criminalize all aspects of child pornography.
 The second involves the United Nations which established Article 34 of the United Nations Convention on the Rights of the Child (UNCRC).
 This stated that all signatories shall take appropriate measures to prevent the exploitative use of children in pornographic performances and materials.
 An optional protocol was also added that requires signatories to outlaw the "producing, distributing, disseminating, importing, exporting, offering, selling or possessing for the above purposes" of child pornography.
 Some of the negotiations and reviews of the process took place at the World Congress against Commercial Sexual Exploitation of Children held in 1996 and 2001.